*This post may contain affiliate links at no extra cost to you. See disclosure for details.

 Then she doesn’t hesitate to show her personality, values… making sure that whoever follows her after reading her about me page is hyper interested in what she’s saying.

 See what else she’s done?
-She’s cleverly included a link to those amazing recipes she talked about.
+She’s cleverly included a link to those amazing recipes she talked about, I bet some affiliate links are in there too!
+Learn how to make your about me page make you money with affiliate marketing.

 Example #3 – About me page for portfolio